This post may contain affiliate links. Read our disclosure policy here.

 Plant for Your Area

 Not all plants do well in all areas.
 Do some research to find out which plants will do best in the area you live in.
 Plant for your climate and your zone.
-If possible, choose seeds from a seed company that is also within your zone.
+If possible, choose seeds from a seed company within your zone.

 Use Epsom Salt

-Sprinkle epsom salt around plants like tomatoes and peppers to give them a magnesium boost!
-They will flourish, since these types of plants can easily become deficient in magnesium.
-It will also help prevent bottom rot on tomatoes and certain other plants.
+Sprinkle Epsom salt around plants like tomatoes and peppers to give them a magnesium boost!
+They will flourish since these plants can easily become deficient in magnesium.
+It will also help prevent bottom rot on tomatoes and certain other plants and new plantings.

 Water in Low Light